 Electric Resource Savings

 Algorithms have been developed to determine the annual electric energy and electric coincident peak demand savings from energy efficiency.
 Annual electric energy savings are calculated and then allocated separately by season (summer, shoulder, and winter) and time of day (on-peak and off-peak).
-Summer coincident peak demand savings from energy efficiency are calculated using a demand savings algorithm for each measure that includes a coincidence factor.
+Summer and winter coincident peak demand savings from energy efficiency are calculated using a demand savings algorithm for each measure that includes coincidence factors or energy-to-demand factors.